AI-sandbox/MergeGenome/readmes/README_13_store_indexes_common_markers.md

 Input flags include:

-* -q, --query PATH, Path to query .vcf file with data for all chromosome (required).
+* -q, --query Path, Path to query .vcf file with data for a single or multiple chromosomes (required).
-* -r, --reference PATH, Path to reference .vcf file with data for all chromosome (required).
+* -r, --reference Path, Path to reference .vcf file with data for a single or multiple chromosomes (required).
-* -o, --output-folder PATH, Path to output folder to store the modified VCF files (required).
+* -o, --output-folder PATH, Path to output folder (required).
 Note: make sure a '/' appears at the end of the output folder.
-* -f, --file-format, Format of the output file (required).  **.npy:** store data in numpy format. **.h5:** store data in h5py format.
+* -f, --file-format STR, Format of the output file (required).
+Options: '.npy', to store data in numpy format; '.h5' to store data in h5py format.
+Default='.npy'.
-* -d, --debug PATH, Path to file to store info/debug messages (optional).
+* -d, --debug PATH, Path to .log/.txt file to store info/debug messages (optional).

+**Output**

+* Two .npy or .h5 files, with the indexes of the common markers in the query and reference .vcf files.
+Each new file will receive the same base name as the input files, but ending with '_indexes.npy' or '_indexes.h5'.
+* If --debug, a .log or .txt file with information regarding the dimensions of the data (number of samples and number of SNPs), the chromosome in particular, and the amount of common markers.

 `Examples`